How to apply as a transfer student

 Note: Application requirements and standards may differ for international students, adult applicants, or those who last attended college more than three years ago.
 Some academic programs or schools at IU campuses may have higher standards and/or specific requirements for admission in addition to those listed here.

-How will my college credits transfer to IU?
+How your credits will transfer to IU